Radio drama: Japan

 Radio dramas began in Japan in 1925, and enjoyed a great level of popularity after the hit of Tankou no Naka.
 This resulted in the NHK hiring famous writers to write radio drama scripts for 500 yen in 1930, equivalent to 1 million yen today.

 Due to voice acting in Japan having its own distinct culture, audio dramas continue to be popular in Japan, where they are now primarily released on disc as "drama CDs" (ドラマCD).
 They are also referred to in Japanese as "voice dramas" (ボイスドラマ).
 Many such audio dramas are based on anime, manga, novels and video games, but there are also many that are completely original.
 Though most drama CDs are commercial products made by corporate entities, there has been a growing number of doujin audio dramas in recent years due to it being easier for hobbyists to obtain the equipment required to make recordings, and the Internet making distribution easier.

 Norway

 Radioteatret (Radio drama in Norway) has existed since 1926.

 Poland

-In Poland, radio dramas are sometimes called "the theatre of the imagination" (teatr wyobraźni).
 The first Polish radio drama, Warszawianka based on Stanisław Wyspiański's play, was produced in 1925 while the first radio drama written for radio was produced in 1929.
 Polish Radio has been successfully producing radio dramas since then – between 1925 and September 1939, over 2,500 were made.
 In 1956, Polish Radio started broadcasting Matysiakowie, which is currently one of the longest-running radio plays in the world.
 Audio plays based on literature are also popular in Poland, this is how the sound adaptations of George R. R. Martin's A Game of Thrones, Mario Puzo's The Godfather, Ken Follett's The Pillars of the Earth or Robert Kirkman's The Walking Dead were created.
 Since 1988, the Polish Radio Theatre has awarded the Wielki Splendor awards to actors and authors of radio dramas.